RaspberryPiFoundation/rpi-auth/README.md

-  config.identity_url = 'http://localhost:3002'        # The url for the profile instance being used for auth config.user_model = 'User'                           # The name of the user model in the host app being used, use the name as a string, not the model itself config.scope = 'openid email profile force-consent'  # The required OIDC scopes config.success_redirect = '/'                        # After succesful login the route the user should be redirected to; this will override redirecting the user back to where they were when they started the log in / sign up flow (via `omniauth.origin`), so should be used rarely / with caution config.bypass_auth = false                           # Should auth be bypassed and a default user logged in end
+  config.identity_url = 'http://localhost:3002'        # The url for the profile instance being used for auth config.user_model = 'User'                           # The name of the user model in the host app being used, use the name as a string, not the model itself config.scope = 'openid email profile force-consent'  # The required OIDC scopes config.success_redirect = '/'                        # After succesful login the route the user should be redirected to; this will override redirecting the user back to where they were when they started the log in / sign up flow (via `omniauth.origin`), so should be used rarely / with caution.
+This can be a string or a proc, which is exectuted in the context of the RpiAuth::AuthController. config.bypass_auth = false                           # Should auth be bypassed and a default user logged in end
 ```